-Decisions around care for yourself or for loved ones can be complicated, so here in this article, we aim to clarify some important points related to the funding of care.
-Public sources of payment may be available, depending on the needs of each individual person, so learning about the finer points around payment for care could save you time and money, as well as minimize stress and confusion.
+Decisions around care for yourself or for loved ones can be complicated, so here in this article, we aim to clarify some important points related to paying for care.
+Public sources of payment may be available, depending on the needs of each individual person, so learning about the finer points around paying for care could save you time and money, as well as minimise stress and confusion.

-Social care v. health care: what’s the difference?
+Social care v. health care: what’s the difference when paying for care?

 State support for care